-If T's constructor selected for the initialization is a constexpr constructor, this constructor shall be a constexpr constructor.
+Remarks: If T is constructor selected for the initialization is a constexpr constructor, this constructor shall be a constexpr constructor.

-This signature shall not participate in overload resolution unless is\constructible<T, Args&&...>::value.
+Remarks: This signature shall not participate in overload resolution unless is constructible<T, Args&&...>::value.

 '''

 template <class U, class...
 Args>

 constexpr explicit expected(in_place_t, initializer_list il, Args&&... args);

 '''